Columbus-Belmont Things To Do

-Browse our wonderful selection of Kentucky handcrafts in the gift shop.
-Open daily May – Labor Day and weekends through mid.
-Oct.
-Open by appointment in off season.
+Browse a wonderful selection of Civil War and Kentucky items.
+Open May – Labor Day and weekends through Sept.
+Open by appointment Oct – April.

 There is a 2.5-mile self-guided hiking trail in the Park.
 Dramatic images of the Civil War come to mind when walking on the bluffs and massive earthen works that formed the Confederate trenches.

 The entire family will enjoy playing a round on the park's miniature golf course.
 Open daily May - Labor Day and weekends through September.